JamesQuintero/Superbowl-odds/data_download.md

 Or go to Draftking's sportsbook -> Game Props -> Correct Score, and open up the Network tab in your browser.
 Find the request "12130?format=json", in which 12130 is probably an event id that will change for each subsequent super bowl.

+### BetRivers

+BetRivers doesn't seem to allow betting on exact scores or squares.

+### PointsBet

+PointsBet doesn't seem to allow betting on exact scores or squares.

+### Unibet

+Unibet doesn't seem to allow betting on exact scores or squares.

 ### Frequency data
 Frequency data (game_frequency.csv) is downloaded from https://www.pro-football-reference.com/boxscores/game-scores.htm.
 Copy paste all into the game_frequency.csv file.